openwichita/openwichita.org/projects.md

 title: Projects
 ---

-Below is a list of "active" projects.
+Below is a list of active projects.
 While all projects under our GitHub account are open for contribution, our current focus and the majority of activity by our volunteers is happening on these listed here.